shikelong/remnote-plugin-excalidraw/README.md

-## 📌 Embed Excalidraw Plugin
+# 🎨 Embed Excalidraw Plugin for RemNote

-This plugin allows you to embed an Excalidraw board in RemNote.
-You can create Excalidraw drawings directly in RemNote.
-The board's elements and state are stored as user-level data in RemNote, enabling synchronization and restoration across different devices and platforms. 🔄
+The Embed Excalidraw plugin lets you seamlessly integrate an Excalidraw board into your RemNote workspace.
+Now, creating Excalidraw illustrations right within RemNote becomes a breeze! 🖌️ What's more?
+All board elements and state are stored at the user-level in RemNote, ensuring effortless synchronization and restoration across various devices and platforms. 🔄

-## Usage
+## 🚀 Usage

- 1. type splash command `/excalidraw` to create a new excalidraw board in RemNote.
+1. To create a new Excalidraw board in RemNote, simply type the slash command `/excalidraw`.
- 2. drawing!
+2. Let your creativity take over!
+Start drawing! 🎨
- 3. you can also *import `.excalidraw` file* by using the `Open` menu in left area.
+3. Have an existing `.excalidraw` file?
+Import it easily using the `Open` menu in the left area. 📁
- 4. other features like `export`, `view mode`, `save to image` also supported, unfunately, custom libary feature not support yet.
+4. This plugin also supports features such as `export`, `view mode`, and `save to image`.
+Unfortunately, the custom library feature is not yet supported. 🗂️

 ## 📝 TODO

-- [ ] `Known issue` 🚨: Excalidraw Library are currently not supported.
+- [ ] `Known issue` 🚨: Excalidraw Library is currently not supported.
 The page will be redirected to localhost:8000, so the Library cannot be added to the board.
-- [ ] `Known issue` 🚨: Image data is broken after restore.
-(Reason: UpdateScene don't set files. )
 - [ ] `Fast Follow` Implement full-screen mode support. 🖥️
 - [ ] `Need Spike`,`Fast Follow` Enable embedding of existing Excalidraw boards. 🖼️
+- [ ] `Fast Follow` Use slot to customize board's height.

-## Contribution
+## 🤝 Contribution
-Feel free to folk this repo and create PRs. thanks!
+Contributions are always welcome!
+Feel free to fork this repo and create PRs.
+Thanks! 👍